Ernest Hayes (engineer): Hayes Engineering

 The original Hayes Engineering works in Oturehua was powered by a series of mechanical shafts, pulleys and belts.
 The works was purchased by the New Zealand Historic Places Trust Pouhere Taonga in 1975 and is maintained in a semi-working condition open to the public as an example of 19th century building and engineering.

 Hayes' farming products are now marketed by Tru-Test Ltd and include wire strainers, wire dispensers, fence post tools, crimping tools, crimping sleeves and farm gates.

 Later life

 Hayes achieved a national reputation for his products and an export market, then retired in ill health in 1926.
 The works were at the peak of production when he died at his home on 27 June 1933.
 Hayes' wife Hannah Hayes died on 2 June 1946 and the business shifted to Christchurch in 1952.

 E Hayes and Sons

-The family firm's Invercargill branch, founded by Hayes' son Irving Hayes in 1934, still exists as a hardware store; memorabilia from Southland inventor and motorcyclist Burt Munro (depicted in The World's Fastest Indian) is displayed in the store's museum.
+The family firm's Invercargill store, E Hayes and Sons founded by Hayes' son Irving Hayes in 1932, still exists as a hardware store; memorabilia from Southland inventor and motorcyclist Burt Munro (depicted in The World's Fastest Indian) is displayed in the store's museum.